gomorpheus/morpheus-apidoc/source/includes/_cluster_layouts.md

 --------- | ------- | -----------
 name | N | Name of cluster layout.
 Defaults to `Copy of <cloned layout name>` description | N | Description of cluster layout.
-Defaults to cloned layout description version | N | Version of cluster layout.
+Defaults to cloned layout description computeVersion | N | Version of cluster layout.
 Defaults to cloned layout version

 ## Delete a Cluster Layout